pavel-2020/devextreme-documentation/concepts/58 jQuery Components/20 Component Configuration Syntax/10 Call Methods.md

-To call a widget method, pass its name to the jQuery plugin.
+To call a UI component method, pass its name to the jQuery plugin.

     <!--JavaScript-->
     var allSeries = $("#chartContainer").dxChart("getAllSeries");